-If you are on a tight budget, or you are looking for a party, then Patong Beach, Phuket, is the beach to be.
+If you are on a tight budget or looking for parties, then Patong Beach Phuket is the place to be.
 Nice and cheap hotels are well spread along the beach.

-On our first trip to Phuket, Patong was the place we choose to stay, and no regrets.
-It is one of the fun things to do in Phuket, Patong.
-From there we could reach all the other beaches, we got a good hotel deal so we also had great nights out.
+On our first trip to Phuket, we chose to stay in Patong Beach and no regrets.
+It was one of the fun things to do in Phuket, Patong is busy all the time and you can’t get bored here.
+Also, from Patong, we could reach all the other beaches, we got a good hotel deal, and we also had great nights out.

-More Attractions in Phuket
+More tourist attractions in Phuket

 Stunning Ladyboys, amazing choreography and fun!
 The show is always packed, so better to book a table in advance.

-Food, Delicious Food » Where to Eat in Phuket
+Food, delicious food » Where to eat in Phuket

 » Kan Eang@pier